Cray-HPE/csm-ssh-keys/README.md

 Any images or deployed environments will need to be reconfigured if the keypair is manually changed.
 There is no automatic process that initiates this reconfiguration.

+## Build Helpers
+This repo uses some build helper scripts from the [cms-meta-tools](https://github.com/Cray-HPE/cms-meta-tools) repo.
+See that repo for more details.

+## Local Builds
+If you wish to perform a local build, you will first need to clone or copy the contents of the cms-meta-tools repo to `./cms_meta_tools` in the same directory as the `Makefile`.

-## Versioning
+### Versioning
 Use [SemVer](http://semver.org/).
 The version is located in the [.version](.version) file.
-Other files either read the version string from this file or have this version string written to them at build time based on the information in the [update_versions.conf](update_versions.conf) file (using the update_versions.sh script in the cms-meta-tools repo).

 ## Copyright and License
 This project is copyrighted by Hewlett Packard Enterprise Development LP and is under the MIT